alastria/isbe-gobernanza-onboarding/drafts/draft1.md

 > themselves.
 This integration is what gives these signatures their legal weight and enables the seamless,
 > secure, and legally binding automated exchange of documents and data in Spain.

-Some additional advantages of electronic signatures with an eIDAS certificate
+## Advantages of electronic signatures with an eIDAS certificate

 -  **General Commercial Transactions (B2B)**: